Azure-Samples/ms-identity-msal-java-samples/4-spring-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 In order to deploy your app, you must:

 1. Prepare the app service and obtain a website URI in the form of `https://example-domain.azurewebsites.net.`
-2. Update your **Azure AD App Registration**'s redirect URIs from the **Azure portal**, in order to include the redirect URI of your Azure App Service hosted Java web application.
+2. Update your **Microsoft Entra app Registration**'s redirect URIs from the **Microsoft Entra admin center**, in order to include the redirect URI of your Azure App Service hosted Java web application.
 3. Prepare your web app for deployment.
 4. Deploy to Azure App Service.